Murasaki Shikibu: Legacy

 Murasaki became a popular subject of paintings and illustrations highlighting her as a virtuous woman and poet.
-She is often shown at her desk in Ishimyama Temple, staring at the moon for inspiration.
+She is often shown at her desk in Ishiyama Temple, staring at the Moon for inspiration.
 Tosa Mitsuoki made her the subject of hanging scrolls in the 17th century.
 The Tale of Genji became a favorite subject of Japanese ukiyo-e artists for centuries with artists such as Hiroshige, Kiyonaga, and Utamaro illustrating various editions of the novel.
 While early Genji art was considered symbolic of court culture, by the middle of the Edo period the mass-produced ukiyo-e prints made the illustrations accessible for the samurai classes and commoners.

 In Envisioning the "Tale of Genji" Shirane observes that "The Tale of Genji has become many things to many different audiences through many different media over a thousand years ... unmatched by any other Japanese text or artifact."
 The work and its author were popularized through its illustrations in various media: emaki (illustrated handscrolls); byōbu-e (screen paintings), ukiyo-e (woodblock prints); films, comics, and in the modern period, manga.
 In her fictionalized account of Murasaki's life, The Tale of Murasaki: A Novel, Liza Dalby has Murasaki involved in a romance during her travels with her father to Echizen Province.

 The Tale of the Genji is recognized as an enduring classic.
 McCullough writes that Murasaki "is both the quintessential representative of a unique society and a writer who speaks to universal human concerns with a timeless voice.
 Japan has not seen another such genius."
 Keene writes that The Tale of Genji continues to captivate, because, in the story, her characters and their concerns are universal.
-In the 1920s, when Waley's translation was published, reviewers compared Genji to Austen, Proust, and Shakespeare.
+When Waley's translation (The Tale of Genji: A Novel in Six Parts) was published in 1933, reviewers compared Genji to Austen, Proust, and Shakespeare.
 Mulhern says of Murasaki that she is similar to Shakespeare, who represented his Elizabethan England, in that she captured the essence of the Heian court and as a novelist "succeeded perhaps even beyond her own expectations."
 Like Shakespeare, her work has been the subject of reams of criticism and many books.

 Kyoto held a year-long celebration commemorating the 1000th anniversary of Genji in 2008, with poetry competitions, visits to the Tale of Genji Museum in Uji and Ishiyama-dera (where a life size rendition of Murasaki at her desk was displayed), and women dressing in traditional 12-layer Heian court jūnihitoe and ankle-length wigs.
 The author and her work inspired museum exhibits and Genji manga spin-offs.
 The design on the reverse of the first 2000 yen note commemorated her and The Tale of Genji.
 A plant bearing purple berries has been named after her.